-- 5. Provide High Capacity Transit Connecting Kirkland-Bellevue-Issaquah.
+- 4. Increase Regional Express Bus Service.
+Sound Transit's regional express service is integral to the success of ST3.
+Regional express service is necessary to supplement the high capacity transit component of the system and to provide interconnectivity among Eastside cities and the region. {Combined with revised priority 4 below} - 5.4.
+Provide a High Level of Capacity Transit Connecting Kirkland-Bellevue-Issaquah Eastside Cities.
 Cross-lake traffic represents only one portion of regional travel patterns.
 A growing proportion of trips are destined for or occurring among Eastside cities due to the growth in population and increased employment on the Eastside.
-One of the most important corridors to serve current and future growth is a high-capacity connection from Kirkland to Issaquah via Bellevue.
-Along with East Link and I-405 bus rapid transit, connecting the three cities along this corridor would add an important third high capacity transit spine to the Eastside network.
-The Eastside Rail Corridor offers an opportunity for serving that portion of the connection between Kirkland and Bellevue and the Bellevue College connection could be a component of the Bellevue to Issaquah segment. - 6.
+One of the most important corridors to serve current and future growth is a high-capacity connection from Kirkland to Issaguah via Bellevue.
+Along with East Link and I-405 bus rapid transit, connecting the three cities regional growth centers along this corridor would add an important third high capacity transit spine to the Eastside network.
+Sound Transit should evaluate the cost-effectiveness of light rail, bus rapid transit, or a combination of modes that can cost-effectively connect Kirkland, Bellevue and Issaguah.
+The Eastside Rail Corridor offers an opportunity for serving that portion of the connection between Kirkland and Bellevue and the Bellevue College connection could be a component of the Bellevue to Issaquah segment.
+Increased regional express bus service is integral to the success of ST3.
+Regional express service is necessary to supplement the high capacity transit component of the system and to provide interconnectivity among Eastside cities and the region. - 6.5.
 Implement a Highly Integrated System.
 One of the core priorities of the ST3 System Plan is system integration among transit providers.
 Bellevue's Transit Master Plan, Proposed Frequent Transit Network, is a critical component to improving future mobility for the Eastside.
-ST3 projects must be based on close coordination among local jurisdictions and transit providers to ensure a fully integrated, multi-modal approach to optimize the effectiveness of the regional network. - 7.
-Consider High Capacity Transit along the Eastside Rail Corridor.
-The Eastside Rail Corridor is a valuable regional and local asset that provides exciting opportunities for a combination of high capacity transit and regional trail facility in the same corridor connecting Kirkland and Bellevue, at a minimum, and potentially extending south to Renton and north to Woodinville.
+ST3 projects must be based on close coordination among local jurisdictions and transit providers to ensure a fully integrated, multi-modal approach to optimize the effectiveness of the regional network. - Corridor is a valuable regional and local asset that provides exciting opportunities for a combination of high capacity transit and regional trail facility in the same corridor connecting Kirkland and Bellevue, at a minimum, and potentially extending south to Renton and north to Woodinville.
 Bellevue strongly supports consideration of the corridor for high-capacity transit (i.e. light rail as well as bus rapid transit).
-It is important that planning for the corridor is consistent with Bellevue's 2013 Eastside Rail Corridor Interest Statement, particularly as it relates to long term implementation activities: "Ensure affected local intersections and state highway interchanges along the corridor are carefully analyzed, planned and phased, especially where there are overlapping or competing interests for uses of the ERC right-of-way in highly constrained locations." - 8.
-Include the Bellevue College [Regional] Connection in the Next Plan.
-Bellevue appreciates the Sound Transit Board's inclusion of the 142nd Place SE transit corridor serving Bellevue College's increasing student population in the Long Range Plan Update.
-Eighty percent of the trips coming to the college originate outside of Bellevue and improving this corridor will provide significant operational reliability and travel time savings for transit.
-The City urges that this project be a priority in the ST3 System Plan.
+It is important that planning for the corridor is consistent with Bellevue's 2013 Eastside Rail Corridor Interest Statement, particularly as it relates to long term implementation activities: "Ensure affected local intersections and state highway interchanges along the corridor are carefully analyzed, planned and phased, especially where there are overlapping or competing interests for uses of the ERC right-of-way in highly constrained locations."